 Trying to relate- There are other things that we both may be able to relate to having a disability is not one of those things.
 Instead of telling me you can relate ask me questions about it so you know more about it.
 You cannot relate to my condition unless you have it so stop acting like you can because you can’t!

 Comforting is difficult- If I am depressed I am not going to go to an abled person because they cannot relate to my condition.
 An abled person is not going to be able to comfort a disabled person as well as a disabled person can.
 An abled person may be good at a lot of things but when it comes to helping someone who is depressed about their disability they usually are not very helpful because they don’t understand.
-A person with a disability has better success at helping a person with a disability with depression because they are in the same boat!
+A person with a disability has better success in helping a person with a disability with depression because they are in the same boat!

 They don’t listen – Some of my abled friends get mad when I don’t go to certain events because they don’t listen!
 They think they know more about my disability than I do.
 Some of my abled friends listen to me but a majority of them do not.
 Watching you do an activity is not fun so if you want to have bonding time get to know me so we can find an activity we both can enjoy.